Prasannadpp/RAG-PDF-Question-Answering/README.md

 ▶️ Running the Application/ TOKENIZERS_PARALLELISM=false venv/bin/python RAG_APPLICATION.py

-How it works:/
+How it works:
 Select a PDF file when prompted/
 The PDF is indexed using vector embeddings/
 Ask questions in the terminal/
 The system retrieves relevant content and generates answers/ Type exit to quit

-🧪 Example Queries: /
+🧪 Example Queries:
 Summarize the PDF/
 What are the key points of the document?/
 If an answer is not found in the PDF, the system responds:/